sravps7/sravps7.github.io/index.md

 ### Contact Me

 Liked my website?
 Have some suggestions to give?
 Or want to get in touch?

 Feel free to reach out to me!
 I would try my best to respond to you as soon as possible.

-The best way to contact me would be mailing me on **sravps7@gmail.com**.
-I reply pretty quickly on mails.
+The best way to contact me is to <a target="_blank" href="https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=sravps7@gmail.com&body=my-text">mail me</a>.
+I usually reply pretty quicky on email.

-<a target="_blank" href="https://mail.google.com/mail/?view=cm&fs=1&tf=1&to=youremail@gmail.com&body=my-text">The best way to contact me is to mail me.</a>